Annytitinha/PracticalProject/README.md

 The Abstract Design Pattern Factory was used in the CoutryDAOInterface class that will be implemented when calling the CountryDao class.

 # Classes implemented

-Continent.java
+ - Continent.java
-Country.java
+ - Country.java
-CountryDAO.java
+ - CountryDAO.java
-CountryDAOInterface.java
+ - CountryDAOInterface.java
-DatabaseConnection.java
+ - DatabaseConnection.java M
-Main.java
+ - Main.java

 ## Main Class
 In the main class the user has the following options menu, where the user interface will be executed as required.